gali8/Tesseract-OCR-iOS/README.md

-Tesseract OCR iOS 1.61 (iOS7 ready & arm64 ready)
+Tesseract OCR iOS 2 (iOS7 ready & arm64 ready)
 =================

 **Tesseract OCR iOS is a Framework for iOS5+.**

-It will help you to use OCR in iOS projects.
-Easy and fast.
+It helps you to use OCR in iOS projects, writing Objective-C. Easy and fast.

 <br/>
 Template Framework Project
 =================
 You can use the "**Template Framework Project**".
 It's a starting point for use the Tesseract Framework.
 It's iOS7 and arm64 ready!

+Into the tessdata folder (linked like a referenced folder into the project), there are the .traineddata language files.

 Alternatively you can create a **New Project** like explained below.